storyfeet/dugi_bialan/content/grammar.md

 The particle types are marked with each word in the [word list](/word_list).
 Words without a marking are ATOMs

 Particles are used to mark the role of whatever follows them takes in the sentence.
-It no particle is given at the beginning of the sentence, the particle {{qoth "i"}} is assumed, meaning that the first words will be the "subject" of the sentence.
+It no particle is given at the beginning of the sentence, the particle {{qoth "ye"}} is assumed, meaning that the first words will be the "subject" of the sentence.

 Meaning is built by combining Atoms (and Prefixed Atoms) to describe an idea.
 Depending on the Particle before it, the idea is considered to be either:

-* The Particles {{qoth "i / ei / lon / gin / da / dan "}} are followed by.
+* The Particles {{qoth "ye / ei / lon / gin / da / dan "}} are followed by.
     * A noun phrase
     * A sub-clause
 * The Particle {{qoth "li" }} is followed by:
     * An adjective phrase
     eg : {{qoth "dei buna"}} "much good/ very good"
     * A quantifier and a noun phrase.
-    eg : {{qoth "won zan"}} "a person".
+    eg : {{qoth "gi zan"}} "a person".
 * The Particle {{qoth "wei"}} is followed by
     * A verb / verb phrase.
-    eg : {{qoth "giawin meni"}} "going back"
+    eg : {{qoth "yawin meni"}} "going back"

 The particle-idea pairs can be put together in any order to make a sentence.
 Verbs are not necessarily needed.
 For example :

-{{qoth "mi da vin ei elo vedelin dis"}} or "I to you - pen this"
+{{qoth "bei da vin ei elo vedin dis"}} or "I to you - pen this"

 Is equivalent to :

-{{qoth "ei elo vedelin dis da vin i mi" }} " - pen this TO you SUBJECT I"
+{{qoth "ei elo vedin dis da vin ye bei" }} " - pen this TO you SUBJECT I"

-Note that in the second sentence, because the subject was not at the beginning, it was prefaced with {{qoth "i"}}.
+Note that in the second sentence, because the subject was not at the beginning, it was prefaced with {{qoth "ye"}}.
 Even though neither sentence has a verb, the meaning is clear.

 If a verb is needed, {{qoth "wei"}} is used to mark the simple form.
 It can be roughly translated as "do".

-{{qoth "mi wei bena ei elo da vin"}} or "I DO give - tool TO you"
+{{qoth "bei wei bena ei elo da vin"}} or "I DO give - tool TO you"

 If instead an adjective is needed {{qoth "li"}} is used, to mark the "being" form.
 It can be roughly translated as "am/is".